MTco/2024-election-fraud/README.md

 <br>

 ### Latest:
+  * 04-28-2025: Petition for writ of prohibition and temporary restraining order (Chief Judge, Ninth Circuit of Appeals [USPS 9505506703165116770800])
-  * 04-18-2025: Petition for writ of prohibition and temporary restraining order
+  * 04-18-2025: Petition for writ of prohibition and temporary restraining order (Chief Judge, US District Court)
   * 04-16-2025: Motion establishing personal jurisdiction in California
   * 03-27-2025: Motion objecting to the use of public purse resources.
 Motion establishing a pattern.
 Motion objecting to the removal of any Defendants
   * 03-19-2025: Directing US District Judges around the entire country to initiate criminal prosecution in accordance with 42 U.S.C. § 1987 (20250319_US-Dist-Courts.pdf)